 Celebrating the University’s bicentennial year

-2021 is the 200th year anniversary of Heriot-Watt University and the Student Council is celebrating this milestone with its own events and activities that reflect the University’s Flourishing Communities initiative.
+2021 was the 200th year anniversary of Heriot-Watt University and the Student Council celebrated this milestone with its own events and activities that reflect the University’s Flourishing Communities initiative.

-The initiative has four strands which the Council has used as themes for its flagship programme of events - Belong, Inspire, Collaborate and, to kick start 2021, Celebrate.
-Most events in the programme have been online but with the website in place to promote these activities, all have been very popular and well attended.
-An upcoming bicentennial event is the 200 second challenge which will celebrate students ideas and initiatives that are in line with the University’s values during Expo 2020 which runs until April 2021.
+The initiative had four strands which the Council has used as themes for its flagship programme of events - Belong, Inspire, Collaborate and, to kick start 2021, Celebrate.
+Most events in the programme were been online but with the website in place to promote these activities, all were very popular and well attended.
+The '200 second' challenge celebrated students ideas and initiatives that are in line with the University’s values during Expo 2020 which ran until April 2021.